chrisnoonan98675/site/xl-deploy/how-to/import-a-deployment-package.markdown

 ![Import package](images/import-package-button.png)

 **Import the Package**.
 Run through the steps of the import wizard. _Import deployment package from server_ scans for packages in the configured dropbox, which by default is the `importablePackages` directory from the XL Deploy installation directory. _Import deployment package from URL_ allows the user to specify a URL to download the package from.
+You can optionally provide a user name and password if the URL requires authentication.
 Note that you cannot re-import packages.

 **Close the Import Wizard**.
 Click on the Close button to complete the import procedure.